explodinglabs/superstack.docs/docs/deploying.md

 The stack needs your secrets (passwords, keys, etc.).
 There are a few options:

-1. Put secrets in a `.env` file on the server (convenient but less secure).
+1. Put secrets in a `.env` file on the server.
+Convenient but Less secure.
+Be sure to `chmod 600 .env`.
-1. Set environment variables in the the `docker compose` command, being sure to disable shell history (inconvenient).
+1. Set environment variables in the the `docker compose` command.
+Inconvenient.
+   Be sure to disable shell history.
 1. Use environment injection in your CI/CD.

 ## 🚀 5.
 Launch your Stack